 8. City A.M.

-• Owned By: THG plc
+- Owned By: THG plc

 9. Daily Record

-• Average Circulation: 52,618
+- Average Circulation: 44,207

-• Owned By: Reach plc
+- Owned By: Reach plc

 10. The Guardian

-• Average Circulation: 108,687 (As of 2021)
+- Average Circulation: 108,687 (As of 2021)

-• Owned By: Guardian Media Group
+- Owned By: Guardian Media Group

-Why Are the Newspaper Industry Declining?
+Why is the Newspaper Industry Declining?

-The major change came in 1990 when the world was introduced to the internet.
+The major change came in 1990 when the world was introduced to the Internet.
 While the internet brought varied topics and niches to read from, it made the newspaper dominate the state of news.

 Here are some of the significant impacts of the Internet on the newspaper industry,

-• In the United Kingdom, one of its leading newspapers, The Independent, 2008, announced major job cuts, and in 2016, the leading newspaper ceased circulation.
+- In the United Kingdom, one of its leading newspapers, The Independent (2008, announced major job cuts, and in 2016, the leading newspaper ceased circulation.
 In 2023, the Department for Media, Sports, and Culture, while announcing a shocking revelation, claimed that almost 300 newspaper titles went off between 2009 and 2019.

-• Not only in the United Kingdom, but the United States saw a steady newspaper decline with more than 2200 American local newspapers being closed between 2005 to 2021.
+- Not only in the United Kingdom, but the United States saw a steady newspaper decline, with more than 2200 American local newspapers being closed between 2005 to 2021.

 Final Words

-Despite the Internet continuously dominating the newspaper industry, these leading UK newspapers are continuing to win reader’s attention.
+Despite the Internet continuously dominating the newspaper industry, these leading UK newspapers are continuing to win readers’ attention.
 Not only newspapers, but several readers still prefer physical newspapers over E-newspapers.
 For those newspaper fanatics, we have drafted a whole list of the top 10 UK newspapers mentioned above.